 What we have seen historically is a great deal of maturing through this phase.
 The transformation from the 250 hour, often slightly under confident pilot with average skills to someone who emerges with tremendously developed skills is remarkable to see and the process is satisfying and fulfilling for everyone involved.
 The significant increase in experience produces a confident and all round better airman.

-Cadets of our Airline Pilot Programme™ Internship join EFT with zero or little flight experience and leave as highly qualified, experienced and professional pilots ready to directly join an airline.
+Internship joins EFT with zero or little flight experience and leave as highly qualified, experienced and professional pilots ready to directly join an airline.
 As a cadet, you will be working on a day-to-day basis with instructors unrivalled in experience and professionalism, and become accustomed to the procedures and standards that provide the basis for safe, efficient and customer-focused airline operations.

 To provide a solid foundation for this training, a number of requirements must be met to ensure that your own training will be successful.